nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### 3.1 Introduction to Command Line Interface (CLI)

-HealthVault uses the Command Line Interface (CLI) to run.
-And CLI is primary input method for interacting with HealthVault.
+HealthVault uses the Command Line Interface (CLI) to run and it is the primary input method for interacting with HealthVault.

 As CLI is not commonly used, this section hopes to orientate you with the CLI environment if you are new, and acts as a refresher for returning users.